Iread-platform/notifications_ms/README.md

 A microservice for IRead app notifications management.
 This MS is Responsible for managing and scheduling users notifications.

-Desired feautres:
+**Desired feautres:**
-1- Send notifications to a specific user.
+- [ ] - Send notifications to a specific user.
-2- Manage users in groups.
+- [ ] - Manage users in groups.
-3- Send notifications to a group of users.
+- [ ] - Send notifications to a group of users.
-4- Schedule notifications to be sent in a specific time, or after a specific time duration.
+- [ ] - Schedule notifications to be sent in a specific time, or after a specific time duration.